Risk factors for spinal stenosis

-Many people can effectively prevent or treat mild forms of spinal stenosis through simple lifestyle changes, such as losing excessive weight and exercising to build core strength.
-Core muscles help to support and align the spine, as well as help to take some of the body weight off of the spine.
+Many people can effectively prevent or treat mild forms of spinal stenosis through simple lifestyle changes, such as losing excess weight and exercising to build core strength.
+Core muscles help to support and align the spine, as well as help to take some of the body weight off the spine.
 Simple exercises performed at home or with a physical therapist can make a big difference when treating or preventing any kind of degenerative spine condition, especially spinal stenosis.
+To learn about the risks associated with this debilitating condition, read the following article.

 Spinal stenosis and body weight